acav333/bigideasfinalproject/README.md

 # bigideasfinalproject
-Group Name: Pretty in Pittsburgh
+Group Name: Pretty in Pittsburgh(PIP)
 Anna Cavanaugh(arc249@pitt.edu)
 Liam Sullivan(lbs57@pitt.edu)

-Rating the best neighborhood in pittsburgh based on how aesthetically pleasing it is.
+Rating the best neighborhood in Pittsburgh based on how aesthetically pleasing it is.

 Data Sets Used:
 Traffic Count: